 Seabury is dedicated to low-income seniors and those in need of assisted living in Greater Washington.
-Its retirement communities offer 355 units of the most affordable senior housing around.
-It also provides home-delivered and on-site meals, transportation coordination and case management, and even house and yard maintenance.
-For those facing difficult decisions about care and housing, Care Management provides home visits to draft and implement plans, and then monitor in-home service.
-Home First offers three group homes for formerly homeless and low-income seniors.
-Seabury also manages transportation services to get the elderly to medical appointments, the bank, and public benefit agencies.
+Retirement communities offer 326 units of the most affordable senior housing around and three group homes serve formerly homeless and low-income seniors.
+Seabury also provides home-delivered and on-site meals, transportation coordination and case management, and even house and yard maintenance.
+For those facing difficult decisions about care and housing, there are home visits to draft and implement plans, then monitoring to make sure those plans are working.
+Seabury also manages transportation to get older adults to wellness centers, day care centers, grocery stores, and special events.
 Because of services like these, the local office on aging frequently refers to Seabury cases that no one else can handle.
 Your gift means help for thousands of our fragile elders each year.

 Headquarters: DC-Ward 4